-🖂 lectures individual assignments
+5. Manner of instruction 🔀 lectures individual assignments

 seminars and workshops Multimedia and network

 🔀 exercises laboratories

-distance learning Mentorship
+S distance learning 🔀 mentorship

 fieldwork other

-Exercises in this course will be performed in auditory form (10 clas hours) and on computers (20 class hours).
+6. Comments Exercises in this course will be performed in auditory form (10 hours) and on computers (20 class hours). , .

-seminars and workshops exercises distance learning fieldwork Exercises in this course will be performed
+7. Student responsibilities •

-- Regularly attend classes and participate in course activities within the distance learning system. - Participate in assessments (tests and preliminary exams) and obtain enough credits to take the exam.
-Minimum number of credits (per activity) necessary to take the final exam is specified in the detailed course syllabus.
+• Regularly attend classes and participate in course activities within the distance learning system.

-• In the final exam, present the acquired material in a well-argued manner according to the content of the course.
+- Participate in assessments (tests and preliminary exams) and obtain enough credits to take the exam.
+Minimum number of credits (per activity) necessary to take the final exam is specified in the detailed course syllabus. - In the final exam, present the acquired material in a well-argued manner according to the content of the course.
 Passing score for the exam is 50%.